sbcshop/UHF_Reader_Pico_W_Software/README.md

 ### 1. Step to install boot Firmware
-   - Every ReadPi board will be provided with boot firmware already installed, so you can skip this step and directly go to step 2.
+   - Every UHF reader board will be provided with boot firmware already installed, so you can skip this step and directly go to step 2.
    - If in case you want to install firmware for your board, Push and hold the BOOTSEL button and plug your Pico W into the USB port of your computer.
 Release the BOOTSEL button after your Pico is connected.
    <img src="https://github.com/sbcshop/ArdiPi_Software/blob/main/images/pico_bootmode.gif">

    - It will mount as a Mass Storage Device called RPI-RP2.
-   - Drag and drop the MicroPython UF2 - [firmware](https://github.com/sbcshop/UHF_Reader_Pico_W_Software/blob/main/uhfreader_picow_firmware.uf2) file provided in this github onto the RPI-RP2 volume.
+   - Drag and drop the MicroPython UF2 - [Boot firmware](https://github.com/sbcshop/UHF_Reader_Pico_W_Software/blob/main/uhfreader_picow_firmware.uf2) file provided in this github onto the RPI-RP2 volume.
 Your Pico will reboot.
 You are now running MicroPython on Pico W of UHF Reader.

 ### 2. Onboard LED Blink
    - Download **Thonny IDE** from [Download link](https://thonny.org/) as per your OS and install it.
-   - Once done start **Thonny IDE application**, Connect ReadPi to laptop/PC.
+   - Once done start **Thonny IDE application**, Connect UHF Reader board to laptop/PC.
    - Select device at the bottom right with a suitable COM port, as shown in the below figure.
 You might get a different COM port.

       <img src= "https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/images/img1.jpg" />